bids-standard/bids-specification/src/05-derivatives/03-structural-derivatives.md

             <source_keywords>[_hemi-{L|R}][_space-<space>]_<suffix>.{shape.gii|dscalar.nii}
 ```

-The REQUIRED extension for scalar GiFTI files is `.shape.gii`.
+The REQUIRED extension for scalar GIFTI files is `.shape.gii`.
 The `hemi` key is
 required for GiFTI files.
 For example:

 ```Text